dror27/dk-shack/vol2/songs/en/Petty Thieves On Trial.md

 Somehow she’s smiling\
 Her eyes still nailed to the floor\
 You’ve been gentle and pleasing\
-But she's need of something more\
+But she's in need of something more\
 \
 There’s something missing\
 Even though we’re making out\